Depade Side Effects

 Note: This document contains side effect information about naltrexone.
 Some of the dosage forms listed on this page may not apply to the brand name Depade.

 For the Consumer

 Other dosage forms:

-In addition to its needed effects, some unwanted effects may be caused by naltrexone (the active ingredient contained in Depade).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, naltrexone (the active ingredient contained in Depade) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Abdominal or stomach pain (severe)